-As usual when performing layer 4 load-balancing, the TCP connection is established directly between the client and the backend.
+As usual, when performing layer 4 load-balancing, the TCP connection is established directly between the client and the backend.
 Note that the requests pass through the load balancer while the responses do not.

-As explained above, the load-balancer sees only the requests and just change the destination MAC address of the packets.
+As explained above, the load-balancer sees only the requests and just changes the destination MAC address of the packets.
 The backends answer directly to the client using the service IP configured on a loopback interface.

-- very fast load-balancing mode
+very fast load-balancing mode

-- load-balancer network bandwith is not a bottleneck anymore
+load-balancer network bandwith is not a bottleneck anymore

-- total output bandwith is the sum of each backend bandwith
+total output bandwith is the sum of each backend bandwith

-- less intrusive than the layer 4 load-balancing NAT mode
+less intrusive than the layer 4 load-balancing NAT mode

 the service VIP must be configured on a loopback interface on each backend and must not answer to ARP requests

-- no layer 7 advanced features are available
+no layer 7 advanced features are available

-- where response time matters
+where response time matters

 where no intelligence is required